FIWARE/tutorials.Context-Providers/README.md

 > [!NOTE]
 > **Exclusive** registrations remain as the default operation mode for simpler NGSI-v2-based systems.
 However, since NGSI-v2 uses JSON -
-> not JSON-LD - it is unable to function within a federated data space without the concept of `@context`.
+> not JSON-LD - it is unable to freely function within a federated data space without the concept of `@context`.
 An NGSI-v2 context broker
 > always forms the leaf node in a broker hierarchy.
 A comparision between NGSI-v2 and NGSI-LD registrations can be
 > found [here](https://github.com/FIWARE/tutorials.LD-Subscriptions-Registrations/).
 >